 • Preventive maintenance planning tools

-• Industry technical manuals and reference guides
+• Technical manuals and guides

-• Compliance checklists for safety and environmental standards
+• Compliance checklists

-Comparative Table: Key Components and Functions
+Key Components and Functions

 ComponentPrimary FunctionOperational Impact